Touchstone Talks: Ep 3 - What's Your Number?

 a theater group, play in a band, you know,

-go to play blackjack,
+go play blackjack, or deal blackjack.

-So if you were not doing
+Actually, so if you were not doing this

-this because you kind of got into it
+because you kind of got into it

-in a very roundabout way,
+in a very roundabout way.

-if you hadn't done wealth management,
+If you hadn't done wealth management,

 what would you be doing?